 How to Use Your Account

-CollegeAmerica allows you to save for higher education expenses through a tax-advantaged account invested in the American Funds.
+CollegeAmerica allows you to save for education expenses through a tax-advantaged account invested in the American Funds.
 529 plans are named after the section of the Internal Revenue Code that created them.

 You can open an account by contacting any broker or financial professional authorized to sell American Funds and CollegeAmerica.